 Western Loop Walk – 4 hour walk

-The Western Loop is the best route to help you get your bearings in London.
-It passes Trafalgar Square, St James’s Park, Houses of Parliament, Westminster Abbey, the river Thames, the South Bank, Millennium Bridge, Tate Modern, St Paul’s Cathedral, Lincoln’s Inn Fields and back towards the West End via Covent Garden.
+The 6 mile (9.5km) Western Loop is the best walking route to see London’s historic sites and main tourist attractions.
+The route passes Trafalgar Square, St James’s Park, Houses of Parliament, Big Ben, Westminster Abbey, the river Thames, the South Bank, Millennium Bridge, Tate Modern, St Paul’s Cathedral, Lincoln’s Inn Fields and back towards the West End via Covent Garden.

 This one starts and finishes in Leicester Square.
 If you’ve already done the Jubilee Loop and don’t want to walk through St James’s Park again, start at Westminster tube station.